Student Wellness Mini-Grants

-- Foster greater resilience and well-being; decrease stress and anxiety
+- Fostering greater resilience and well-being; decreasing stress and anxiety

-- Advance student well-being in the context of diversity, equity, and inclusion
+- Advancing student well-being in the context of diversity, equity, and inclusion

-Your target audience can be the general student body or a very specific student population.
+Your community of focus can be as broad as the general student body or a specific student population.
 You may apply for ONE of the following grants:

 - Up to $300 for a one-quarter project in Winter or Spring quarter

-- Up to $600 for a campus project in Winter and Spring quarters
+- Up to $600 for a project in Winter and Spring quarters

-Submit your creative idea proposal in 500-1,500 words to Carrie Siegel at email@example.com or fill out the online application.
+Submit your creative idea by filling out the online application.

-Please address these basic questions.
+Please be prepared to address these questions.
 Bullet points are fine.